-7. 18.2.4.1.1 The required width of a fire department access
+18.2.4.1.1 The required width of a fire department access road shall not be obstructed in any manner, including by the parking of vehicles.

-8. 18.3.1 An approved water supply capable of supplying the
+18.3.1 An approved water supply capable of supplying the

-required fire flow for fire protection shall be provided to all premises upon which facilities, buildings, or portions of buildings are hereafter constructed or moved into the jurisdiction.
+- required fire flow for fire protection shall be provided to all premises upon which facilities, buildings, or portions of buildings are hereafter constructed or moved into the jurisdiction.
 Hydrants and spacing per the LDC.
 The system must be capable of supplying a minimum of 1000 gpm.
 (See Below) Provide the location of the nearest hydrant.
-Provide current fire hydrant flow test data.

-9. 18.4.5.1.1 The minimum fire flow and flow duration requirements for one- and two-family dwellings having a fire flow area that does not exceed 5000 ft2 (334.5 m2) shall be 1000 gpm

-(3785 L/min) for 1 hour.

-10. The site shall meet the requirements of NFPA 1194, The Standard for Recreational Vehicle Parks and Campgrounds.
-Please see the attached link below.

-11. The site shall meet the requirements of Florida State Administrative Code 69A-42 Please see the fire safety attachment.

-12. 18.3.1 An approved water supply capable of supplying the

-required fire flow for fire protection shall be provided to all premises upon which facilities, buildings, or portions of buildings are hereafter constructed or moved into the jurisdiction.
+Provide current fire hydrant flow test data. - 18.4.5.1.1 The minimum fire flow and flow duration requirements for one- and two-family dwellings having a fire flow area that does not exceed 5000 ft2 (334.5 m2) shall be 1000 gpm (3785 L/min) for 1 hour. - 10.
+The site shall meet the requirements of NFPA 1194, The Standard for Recreational Vehicle Parks and Campgrounds.
+Please see the attached link below. - 11.
+The site shall meet the requirements of Florida State Administrative Code 69A-42 Please see the fire safety attachment. - 12.
+18.3.1 An approved water supply capable of supplying the required fire flow for fire protection shall be provided to all premises upon which facilities, buildings, or portions of buildings are hereafter constructed or moved into the jurisdiction.
 Provide location of nearest fire hydrant.
 Provide current flow test data.
 A fire hydrant must be located within 500ft of the furthest point of all sites as the hose lies.